coinspect/learn-evm-attacks/test/Business_Logic/TornadoCash_Governance/README.md

 ### Calculating the memory slots
-Once the attacker is able to execute their malicious code on the Governance's storage - because proposals are executed via `delegatecall` - they need to know which storage slots to manipulate.
+Once the attacker is able to perform arbitrary modifications on the Governance's storage - because proposals are executed via `delegatecall` - they need to know which storage slots to manipulate.

 The slot that a variable occupies in the storage is predictable and [well documented](https://docs.soliditylang.org/en/v0.8.20/internals/layout_in_storage.html).
 A variable is put into the position `p` following the order in which they were defined after applying C3-linearization.
 We also know that mapping keys are stored on the